 But once you get to the smaller numbers that means everyone left has good gear and can take you out if you drive by in a car and announce your location so clearly.
 Ditch vehicles as soon as you have good gear.

-But not all gear is the same in Battlegrounds.
-Head armor for example has three tiers and only level three headgear will protect your face — the other levels are just the rest of your head only.
-Body armor and backpacks have different levels, too, offering varying degrees of protection and storage, respectively.
+Not all gear is the same in Battlegrounds.
+Head armour for example has three tiers and only level three headgear will protect your face — the other levels are just the rest of your head only.
+Body armour and backpacks have different levels, too, offering varying degrees of protection and storage, respectively.

 Assault rifles, shotguns, pistols, and everything else all vary as well in terms of recoil, fire rate, damage, clip size, and more.
 Picking the right gun for the right situation is important for the late-game moments, but you don’t always have the luxury of choice when you first land.